feincms/django-cabinet/docs/index.rst

     @admin.register(File)
     class FileAdmin(_FileAdmin):
         # list_display / list_display_links are probably fine if you
-        # built on top of AbstractFile; with AbstractFileBase there's
+        # built on top of AbstractFile and added caption/copyright
-        # additional work to do.
+        # fields, otherwise there is additional work to do.

         # You **have** to override this, or else you won't see the
         # pdf_file field of existing files: